ntswambeni/alx-system_engineering-devops/0x01-shell_permissions/README.md

 ##4-empty
 This script creates an empty file called hello
 ##5-execute
-this script give execute permitions to the owner of the file hello
+This script give sexecute permitions to the owner of the file hello
+##6-multiple_permissions
+This script gives multiple permitions on file hello